 PileupReweighting: {}

-When using pileup reweighting in an analysis, you will need to use analysis-specific configurations instead of the test configurations shown above.
+When using pileup reweighting in an analysis, you may need to use analysis-specific configurations instead of the test configurations shown above.
 Details about configuration option can be found here.

 The pileup reweighting tool generates and attaches a random run number to MC events.
 This random run number is used to assign MC events to different data taking periods and is used to determine the pileup weights that are applied as well as a variety of period-dependent procedures done by CP algorithms.